 This work was featured in a March 2011 IEEE spectrum article: The psychiatrist in the machine.

-A powerpoint presentation giving more detail on this work is available here.
+More detail on this work is available in this PowerPoint presentation.

 The machine learning prediction methods discussed above have been extended to the determination of the age of infants, based on their event-related potentials in response to an audio stimulus.
 Infant age can be categorized into 6-month old, 12-month old, and adult classes.
 The method can be used to evaluate the chronological age vs. the “neurological age” of an infant, thereby indicating potential developmental delay.